Allan Robertson: Early years

 In the mid-19th century golf was played mainly by well-off gentlemen, as hand-crafted clubs and balls were expensive.
 Professionals made a living from playing for bets, caddying, ball and club making, and instruction.
 Robertson was the most famous of these pros.
 Tradition has it that Robertson himself was never beaten as an individual when playing for money.
 He sometimes played at less than his ability in order to minimize the odds he had to give to opponents.
 Robertson is generally regarded as being the best golfer from 1843 onwards, even after the arrival of the Park and Morris families.
 Robertson defeated Willie Dunn, Sr., of Musselburgh, who was generally recognized as the top player, in a grand challenge match in 1843; the two played 20 rounds over 10 days, with Robertson coming out on top.
 Indeed, Robertson was the first to score below 80 on the Old Course at St Andrews, which he did the year before his death, playing a guttie ball.

-Robertson was considered the premier ball and club maker of the time, and exported his merchandise all over the world.
+Robertson was considered a premier feather ball maker, and exported his merchandise all over the world.
 It was a lucrative trade with an ever-increasing market.
 The business was originally set up by his grandfather, who passed it down to his son before Robertson himself finally inherited it.
 Today a Robertson ball carrying his stamp "Allan" is highly prized by collectors.